kpratikin/Machine-Learning-Bias/README.md

 Identify bias in Machine Learning algorithm and reduce the same using different techniques.

 <b>Background:</b><br>
 Globally, organizations are adopting various machine learning algorithms to take day to day business decisions like whom to give credit card?
 Who will default next?
 Who will buy their products, What should we sell to a particular type of customer etc. These algorithms are very handy to take business decisions but at the same time one must ask- Are these algorithm transparent or do they create biases towards certain group of people?
-This is exactly we are going to explore in this analysis.
+This is exactly I am going to explore in this analysis.
 <br><br>
 <b>Objective of the analysis:
 <br>To evaluate <br>